guyuxiang/multi-chain-faucet/web/README.md

-# eth-faucet-web
+# multi-chain-faucet-web

-This is the Frontend of [eth-faucet](https://github.com/guyuxiang/multi-chain-faucet) built with Svelte in Vite.
+This is the Frontend of [multi-chain-faucet](https://github.com/guyuxiang/multi-chain-faucet) built with Svelte in Vite.

 ## Get started